danielwikander/dotfiles/README.md

                                                   ┃┃ ┃ ┃  ┃  ┗━┓
                                                  ╺┻┛ ┗━┛  ╹  ┗━┛

+:exclamation: This repository is no longer being updated.
+Up to date config using [stow](https://www.gnu.org/software/stow/) is available [here](https://github.com/danielwikander/dotfilesstow). :exclamation:

 My linux configuration repository.
 The repository contains two separate configurations, one for i3wm and one for bspwm.